omar-addam/Force-Directed-Graph/README.md

 # How to use this visualization in your project?

 ### 1. Add prefab
-Add Graph.prefab into your scene and reference it in your script. `The prefab can be found under Assets/ForceDirectedGraph/Prefabs.`
+Add Graph.prefab into your scene and reference its manager in your script. `The prefab can be found under Assets/ForceDirectedGraph/Prefabs.`

 ![Simulation](docs/Step1.png)